written by Brian C. Copeland

 Part I – The Path to Frustration

 Armed with a degree in software engineering, an MBA, and some pretty good experience I had done well in the Atlanta Technology job market for 10 years.
 An early interest in computers eventually led to a passion in technical management.
 At the height of my career, I was a Principal at the world’s largest Internet consulting firm in charge of all delivery, had stock options that were worth millions (on paper, at least), and was well on my way to making Partner, which would bring even more money and stock.
 I even co-founded an Internet security company on the side in my spare time.
-Some of my co-workers had begun even referring to me as the “Golden Child”, a nickname that caused me somewhat embarrassment.
+Some of my co-workers had begun even referring to me as the “Golden Child”, a nickname that caused me some embarrassment.

 I certainly wasn’t the only “Golden Child” to see their lucrative compensation package disappear during what became the Dotcom Bubble Burst of 2000.
 I remember being in very fine company down at the Department of Labor applying for unemployment benefits that year.
 There was at least one Vice-President from a large competitor standing in line with me as well as many other well-educated, well-off looking people there with us.
 I was only 33 years old at the time and was taking things in stride.
 I hadn’t exactly expected to retire rich in my 30’s.
-I had also already seen a couple of economic cycles during my career and knew this wasn’t the end of the world and there would be plenty time for me to recover.
+I had also already seen a couple of economic cycles during my career and knew this wasn’t the end of the world and there would be plenty of time for me to recover.